Poor Medusa…minding your own business when along comes Perseus and lops your head off.

 - Runs from November 30, 2018 to March 24, 2019

-- No special ticket required, just a museum entrance ticket or a Vienna Pass sightseeing ticket
+- Just a museum entrance ticket required.
+Purchase a skip-the-line ticket* online, or enter for free with a Vienna Pass sightseeing ticket

 Rubens and the Medusa